cjon256/dsa/README.md

 # Data Structures and Algorithms

-This is used to play around on leet code and the like.
-First in Python, then likely in Rust, Go or other languages.
+This is used to provide an easy nvim based workflow in Pyton.
+Rust and Go to grind on leet code.

+The Python portion of this is very much the most developed.
+The Rust and Go portions still need to be fleshed out.
+Mostly because that reflects my skill level in those languages.

+## Commands

+The following commands are available:

+- pyleet
+- rsleet
+- goleet

+These are just thin wrappers around the tools above to enable a consistent workflow and decent tests for the problems in the three languages.

-My workflow for doing leetcode problems uses the following tools:
+The workflow for doing leetcode problems requires setting up the following tools:

 ## Basic code loop (base code generation, testing, and submission):